swethaedaguttu/Frappe-Job-application/documentation.md

 ### Role-Based UI
 The frontend adapts the user interface based on the user's role:
 - Administrators see all buttons and features
-- Task Managers see create and edit buttons, but not delete
+- Application Managers see create and edit buttons, but not delete
-- Regular Users only see the task list without edit controls
+- Regular Users only see the application list without edit controls

 ### React Components
 The frontend application consists of several key components:
 - **Login.js**: Handles user authentication
-- **Dashboard.js**: Displays tasks with role-based UI elements
+- **Dashboard.js**: Displays job applications with role-based UI elements
-- **TaskForm.js**: Form for creating/editing tasks with permission checks
+- **ApplicationForm.js**: Form for creating/editing job applications with permission checks
 - **NavBar.js**: Navigation bar with user information and logout button
 - **App.js**: Main component with route protection based on user roles